philosophie/stairs/README.md

 # Stairs

 It's a pain to setup new developers on your codebase.
-Stairs is a utility and framework from which to write scripts for faster and easier setup of apps in development environments.
+Stairs makes it easy.

+### The Problem

+Apps these days come with dependencies—S3, Facebook, Twitter, Zencoder, etc. We can stub certain things in development, but we also want to make sure we're developing in a realistic setting.
+Satisfying all of these requirements can really slow down onboarding time when adding new developers to your existing codebase.

+### The Solution

+Every codebase should come with a script to set itself up.
+An interactive README, if you will. __Stairs__ aims to provide the tools to make writing these scripts fast and easy.
 Scripts try to automate as much as possible and provide interactive prompts for everything else.

-Stairs currently supports writing environment variables for rbenv-vars, RVM, and dotenv.

 [![Build Status](https://travis-ci.org/patbenatar/stairs.png?branch=master)](https://travis-ci.org/patbenatar/stairs)
 [![Code Climate](https://codeclimate.com/github/patbenatar/stairs.png)](https://codeclimate.com/github/patbenatar/stairs)